 This report explores the learnability of Boolean functions.
 Broadly speaking, the problem of interest is how to infer information about an unknown Boolean function given only information about its values on some points, together with the information that it belongs to a particular class of Boolean functions.
-This broad description can encompass many more precise formulations, but here we focus on probabilistic models of learning, in which the information about the function value on points is provided through its values on some randomly drawn sample, and in which the criteria for successful 'learning' are defined using probability theory.
-Other approaches, such as 'exact query learning' (see [1, 16, 17], for instance) and 'specification', 'testing' or 'learning with a helpful teacher' (see [10, 4, 14, 18, 23]) are possible, and particularly interesting in the context of Boolean functions.
-Here, however, we focus on probabilistic models, and aim to give a fairly thorough account of what can be said in two such models.
+This broad description can encompass many more precise formulations.
+Here we focus on probabilistic models of learning, in which the information about the function value on points in its domain is provided through its values on some randomly drawn sample, and in which the criteria for successful 'learning' are defined using probability theory.
+Other approaches, such as 'exact query learning' (see [1, 17, 19], for instance) and 'specification', 'testing' or 'learning with a helpful teacher' (see [11, 4, 15, 20, 25]) are possible, and particularly interesting in the context of Boolean functions.
+We aim to give a fairly thorough account of what can be said in two probabilistic models.